Around the remote: Chuck Barney's TV and streaming picks for Sept. 19-25 - NewsBreak

 Around the remote: Chuck Barney's TV and streaming picks for Sept.
 19-25

-”73rd Emmy Awards” – It’s TV’s big night, and we have lots of questions: Can the comical soccer underdogs of “Ted Lasso,” actually experience the thrill of victory?
+DON’T MISS: “73rd Emmy Awards” — It’s TV’s big night and we have lots of questions: Can the comical soccer underdogs of “Ted Lasso,” actually experience the thrill of victory?
 Is “The Crown” poised to pull off a dramatic royal flush?
 Will Baby Yoda grace the red carpet with his presence?
 (Yes, please!)
 At least one thing appears pretty certain: Shows from streaming platforms will dominate.
 As for our host, let’s just hope Cedric the Entertainer lives up to his name.
-(6 p.m.
-Sunday, CBS).www.wyomingnews.com
+(8 p.m., Sunday, CBS).greensboro.com

 Comments / 0